KazanovLab/ProteolysisStructuralPrediction/README.md

 * `-m` - the UniProt ID of a protein for downloading model structure from AlphaFoldDB database, or a full path to the model structure file with '.pdb' extension.
 For example, 1) -m 'P00257' 2) -m '/dir1/dir2/my_model_structure.pdb'.
 Also see directory 'input_examples' for a better understanding.

 * `-b` - a batch option to generate predictions for a set of structures.
-A full path to the TXT-file with a table where the first column is the structure ID (The name of your AlphaFold structure file must be necessarily started with 'AF-' and the name of your AlphaFold structure ID must match a template as "AF-{UniProt_ID}_F1"), and the second is the name of the chain (You need specify '-' for AlphaFold structure).
+A full path to the TXT-file with a table where the first column is the structure ID (The name of your AlphaFold structure file must be necessarily started with 'AF-' and the name of your AlphaFold structure ID must match a template as "AF-{UniProt_ID}_F1"), and the second is the name of the protein chain (You need specify '-' for AlphaFold structure).
 The value separator should be a comma.
 For example, 1) -b '/dir1/dir2/structures.txt'.
 Also see directory 'input_examples' for a better understanding.

-* `-c` - the name of the chain (case-sensitive), only used with '-s' parameter for PDB ID or PDB structure file.
+* `-c` - the name of the protein chain (case-sensitive), only used with '-s' parameter for PDB ID or PDB structure file.
 For example, 'A'."

 * `-l` (optional) - run DSSP program locally.
 It is strongly recommended to install DSSP locally due to potential issues with the connection to the DSSP server.